xitu/gold-miner/article/2021/understanding-cross-site-request-forgery-csrf-or-xsrf.md

 ![](https://res.cloudinary.com/practicaldev/image/fetch/s--alISht9Q--/c_imagga_scale,f_auto,fl_progressive,h_420,q_auto,w_1000/https://dev-to-uploads.s3.amazonaws.com/uploads/articles/l79bx48ccmy0edd6w8xb.png)

-> This post is also available in the following languages: [Portuguese](https://danilocsar.medium.com/entendendo-cross-site-request-forgery-csrf-ou-xsrf-1a5f2ed35a0d).

-*On the last article we have learned how we can prevent some* Cross-Site Scripting *(XSS) attacks by using proper sanitization techniques on our web server.
-Now, let's take a look at another vulnerability that also can cause problems on web pages that are not complying with the adequate security methods.*

-> 💡 If you did not read the previous article on this series, “[Secure GET and POST requests using PHP](https://dev.to/danilo/secure-get-and-post-requests-using-php-k50)”, I suggest you to do, as some knowledge on what are *HTTP Requests*, and how they do work, may be required in order to understand the following concepts — and, also, it can help you to increase your webpages' security.

 ## Introduction

 Let's investigate another one of the most common web vulnerabilities: the *Cross-Site Request Forgery* (CSRF), that tricks unwary users by making them execute unwanted actions on other web pages that they are already authenticated.